stefangordon/azure-storage-gzip-encoding/README.md

 ## What it does
 The utility can enumerate all of the files in a container.
 It then filters to files matching your provided extensions.
 These files are compressed using GZip and the content-encoding and cache headers are configured on them so they are compatible with all browsers HTTP compression features.
 The tool will not alter a file which is already compressed (based on inspecting the headers), so it is safe to run multiple times to catch new files.

+The utility can also automatically configure your storage account with wildcard CORS settings which are often desirable if serving certain types of assets through Azure CDN.

 ## Getting Started
 You must provide